 - Bear canister if camping

-If you are ready for repeated stunning views while trekking on foot through the Blue Ridge Mountains, the Shining Rock Loop should be put on your bucket list to do when visiting the Asheville area.
+If you are ready for non-stop stunning views while trekking on foot through the Blue Ridge Mountains, the Shining Rock Loop should be put on your bucket list when you visit the Asheville area.

 Free parking is available at the trailhead, located off the Blue Ridge Parkway at MP 420.